Sculptor Galaxy: Novae and Supernovae

 Although supernovae are generally associated with starburst galaxies, only one has been detected within the Sculptor Galaxy.
 SN 1940E (type unknown, mag.
 14.5) was discovered by Fritz Zwicky on 22 November 1940, located approximately 54″ southwest of the galaxy's nucleus.

 NGC 253 is close enough that classical novae can also be detected.
 The first confirmed nova in this galaxy was discovered by BlackGEM at magnitude 19.6 on 12 July 2024, and designated AT 2024pid.

 Central black hole

 Research suggests the presence of a supermassive black hole in the center of this galaxy with a mass estimated to be 5 million times that of the Sun, which is slightly heavier than Sagittarius A*.

 Distance estimates

 At least two techniques have been used to measure distances to Sculptor in the past ten years.

 Using the planetary nebula luminosity function (PNLF) method, an estimate of 10.89 million light years (or Mly; 3.34 Megaparsecs, or Mpc) was achieved in 2005.

-A recent study analyzing MUSE observations of the galaxy have identified over 500 planetary nebulae (PNe) in the galaxy, enabling a revision of the distance via the PNLF.
-This work derived a distance of 4.1 Mpc, about 0.76 Mpc larger than what obtained previously with the same technique.
-The discrepancy was attributed to the misclassification of the brighter object in the first study sample.
-In addition, the distance is also 0.6 Mpc larger than the typically accepted distance coming mostly from tip of the red-giant branch (TRGB) measurements.
-In this case, the discrepancy is attributed to the extinction produced by the dusty interstellar medium of the galaxy.
-Modelling suggests that this dust, likely distributed vertically due to starburst-driven outflows, dims the PNe enough to bias the PNLF-based distance estimates.
-This analysis highlights the limitations of PNLF as a distance indicator in dusty, inclined galaxies like NGC 253.

 The Sculptor Galaxy is close enough that the TRGB method may also be used to estimate its distance.
 The estimated distance to Sculptor using this technique in 2004 yielded 12.8±1.2 Mly (3.94±0.37 Mpc).

 A weighted average of the most reliable distance estimates gives a distance of 11.4±0.7 Mly (3.5±0.2 Mpc).